 - any injury to the eye (such as being hit or scratched)

 - chemicals in the eye

 - increased swelling, redness, and tenderness in the eyelids and around the eye.

-A doctor will determine what type of conjunctivitis your child has (allergic or bacterial).
+A doctor will determine what type of conjunctivitis your child has (allergic, viral or bacterial).
 Antibacterial drops may be prescribed and need to be administered to both eyes.
 Continue to use the drops two days after the discharge has stopped.